corcor27/Introduction_to_R/_episodes/14-filesystems.md

  - "Confident assigning variables"
  - "Understand different data types"
 keypoints:
- - "Variable naming is important be consistent and succinct"
+ - "When naming variables it's important be consistent and succinct"
  - "Output assignment has to be explicit to keep the result of an operation"
  - "Different data types can require different operations"
  - "R will make assumptions about data types unless you are explicit"